Werden Abbey

 How long should I spend visiting?

-A visit to Werden Abbey typically takes about two to three hours, allowing ample time to explore the grounds and appreciate the architecture.
+A visit typically lasts around two to three hours, allowing ample time to explore the grounds and absorb the historical context.

 Is photography allowed?